-You see, Koh Kradan does not have any permanent village or resident population other than those who live and work in the hotels.
+Koh Kradan is a true island getaway as it does not have a permanent village or resident population other than those who live and work in the hotels.
 And the 5 main hotels are all located side by side along the 1.5 km east coast beach.
 Beyond that, you’ve really just got a pair of far side sunset beaches, a hard-to-reach southern beach and the weirdly apocalyptic remains/current buildings (??) of a national park.

 The entire centre and northern half of the island are covered in thick vegetation and are more or less impassable.
 All of which combine to make Koh Kradan a fantastic place to relax, rest and unwind.
 But not necessarily unplug, the wifi was actually quite good (he said with a delighted grin).
 It is also a very popular place for families with young kids, as the calm, shallow water is great for them and there are no roads or traffic to concern themselves with.